Aphelenchoides ritzemabosi: Reproduction

 Like many other plant parasitic nematodes, A. ritzemabosi has the ability to reproduce on fungal tissue, suggesting that soil fungus may contribute to the nematode's survival when no host is available.
 Laboratory tests have shown that Botrytis cinerea and many Rhizoctonia species of fungi are more conducive to A. ritzeambosi growth and reproduction.
 These fungi are used to culture and propagate other Aphelenchid species as well.

 In adult females, the eggs can be seen developing inside their bodies before they are deposited to hatch.
 If an adult female is cut off from a reliable supply of food it has been observed that the egg will disappear from view, evidently being aborted and reabsorbed by the female.

 Environment

-A.ritzeambosi has a very wide range.
+Aphelenchoides ritzeambosi has a very wide range.
 In the US, its distribution is restricted to California, Colorado, Florida, and Wyoming.
 It is widespread in Mexico.
 It is also present but restricted in Asia, including many provinces of China, Japan, Iran, and India.
 It is also present throughout Europe from Portugal to Siberia; it was once present in Denmark but has been eradicated.
 It is widespread in South Africa, and the Canary Islands.